One Anastomosis Gastric Bypass

 A surgical stapler is positioned externally on the stomach against the internal tube.
 The stapler is fired in such a way that a small gastric pouch, with a volume of approximately 60mL is formed using the upper right corner of the stomach (see diagram).

 The remaining stomach is not removed, but now is unable to receive food.
-This unused portion of stomach, called the bypassed stomach or remnant stomach still makes gastric acid and this acid passes to the first part of the intestine in the normal fashion.
+This unused portion of stomach, called the bypassed stomach or remnant stomach, still makes gastric acid and this acid passes to the first part of the intestine in the normal fashion.

 To finish, surgery is performed with a combination of staples and sutures to connect a continuous (undivided) loop of small bowel to the upper gastric pouch.
 This connection point is called an anastomosis.
 The length of small intestine that is bypassed is usually between 150 and 200cm (shown in white on the diagram).
-In this operation, there is only one anastomosis.
+In this operation, there is only 1 anastomosis.

 RECOVERY